python/cpython/Doc/reference/expressions.rst

 All of this makes generator functions quite similar to coroutines; they yield multiple times, they have more than one entry point and their execution can be suspended.
-The only difference is that a generator function cannot control where should the execution continue after it yields; the control is always transferred to the generator's caller.
+The only difference is that a generator function cannot control where the execution should continue after it yields; the control is always transferred to the generator's caller.

-yield expressions are allowed in the :keyword:`try` clause of a :keyword:`try` ...  :keyword:`finally` construct.
+Yield expressions are allowed in the :keyword:`try` clause of a :keyword:`try` ...  :keyword:`finally` construct.
 If the generator is not resumed before it is finalized (by reaching a zero reference count or by being garbage collected), the generator-iterator's :meth:`~generator.close` method will be called,